ULL-ESIT-PL/jiset-testing/README.md

+#  Exploring the way TC39 proposals are checked

+## Tools used

+See the dependencies in https://github.com/tc39/ecma262/blob/main/package.json

+Appears [ecmarkup](https://github.com/tc39/ecmarkup) is used to generate the HTML files from the markdown files.
+[emu-format](https://github.com/tc39/ecmarkup/blob/main/bin/emu-format.js) is used to format the HTML files.

-# Introduction to JISET
+## Introduction to JISET (deprecated)

-## What is JISET?
+### What is JISET?

 **JISET** stands for **JavaScript IR-based Semantics Extraction Toolchain**

-Thre is a warning in the README.md:
+There is a warning in the README.md:

 > **Warning** - This repository is no longer maintained.
 Instead, please use
 > [ESMeta](https://github.com/es-meta/esmeta), a rebranded version of JISET.